SDU-eScience/UCloud/docs/reference/accounting_charge-absolute-multi.md

 }
 */

-/* The charge returns true, indicating that we had enough credits to complete the request. */
+/* The response, as expected, that we had enough credits for the transaction.
+This would have been false if _any_ of the allocation in the hierarchy runs out of credits. */

+// Authenticated as piRoot
 await callAPI(AccountingWalletsApi.browse(
     {
         "itemsPerPage": null,